themichaelwarren/docs/songs/2023-02-07-oddball-rising.md

 layout: default
 title: Oddball Rising
 date: 2023-02-07
-description: Looking back on where we've been and where we're going
+description: The game is infinite, so strap on in and hold on tight
 tags: [2023, california, tour]
 image: /assets/images/songs/oddball-rising.jpg
 audio: /assets/songs/2023-01-28 Oddball Rising v3.mp3